davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

 - Reinforce string traversal, abstraction, and debugging through nested data

 #### Required Files
-There are no required files.
-You will be writing the following classes from scratch:
 - `TagReader.java` — parses HTML input into tags
+- `Syntax.java` - an interface for you to implement
-- `HtmlValidator.java` — checks whether the tags are properly nested
+- `HtmlValidator.java` — checks whether the tags are properly nested.
+Implements the `Syntax` interface.

 #### Part 1: Writing the HTML Tag Extractor